Author: Klevis Paloka

 But what did the mayor of Tirana declare, in an inspection of the works of the "Karl Topia" square, near the "Zogut te Zi" area, regarding the parks and the spaces between the buildings?

-"From the smoke of the meatballs, it turns into a flower garden and a peaceful space at the Black Bird.
-I don't know how long it will take us to return each square to its identity, but I know that not a day will pass without changing at least one", said Veliaj in February 2016.
+" From the smoke of meatballs, the space at Zogu i Zi is transformed into a flower garden and a recreation area.
+I don't know how long it will take us to restore each square to its identity, but I know that not a single day will pass without at least one change ," Veliaj said in February 2016.

 Although about 6 years have passed since this statement, in fact entities that offer the service of meatballs have not yet moved from "Karl Topia" square.